Jojojoseph00/owlprojX/index.md

 ![Image](https://pre00.deviantart.net/9cf7/th/pre/f/2017/358/b/0/b0d8a29193c4f5c6339dd70414948980-dbxo42i.png)
 ```

+This is a temporary website for my web development.

+Note to self: Look up markdown Syntax

 You can use the [editor on GitHub](https://github.com/Jojojoseph00/owlprojX/edit/master/index.md) to maintain and preview the content for your website in Markdown files.